TThe Girl in the Pink Dress, a novel

 "Oh my God, Baker, look!
 A merry-go-round like the one my mother told me about.
-Can we go, Baker?"
+Can we go, please Baker?"
 He bought them tickets.
 Eve chose a unicorn and Baker a black horse.
 They rode the ride over and over, grabbing a handful of brass rings by the time they had to leave.
 The sun sunk over the river.
 "I could stay here all night."
 Eve sighed.

 "We better go.
 Oscar is going to need to be walked."
 She didn’t protest.